minusnine/ericgar.com/content/post/nyc-marathon-2025/index.md

 After Reina was born in early December 2024, I intentionally took through mid-March mostly off from running and entirely off from training.
-I had some ambition to train a bit for the BOLDERBoulder 10k on Memorial Day, a local staple, but my training ended up being haphazard and unfocused, and mostly just endurance paces.
+I had some ambition to train a bit for the [BOLDERBoulder 10k](https://www.bolderboulder.com/) on Memorial Day, a local staple, but my training ended up being haphazard and unfocused, and mostly just endurance paces.
 BOLDERBoulder didn’t go super well; it became obvious that I lost a lot of fitness during my time off.

+{{< img peanut.jpg "I was happy to have found the NUTMobile during a run!" >}}

 My poor result inspired me to get back to serious training.
 I started the [McMillan hill training